sdpunit/Study-buddy-app/items/report.md

     * not fully implemented
       <br>
 4. [Search].
 Users must be able to search for information on the app. (medium)
-    * Classes: SearchActivity.java, SearchParser.java, SearchActivity.java, Tokenizer.java, Token.java
+    * Classes: SearchActivity.java, SearchParser.java, Tokenizer.java, Token.java, RBTree.java
     * A user is able to search for a course by using keywords related to the subject, code, course, and/or convener.
-    * not fully implemented
       <br>
 <br><br>

 ### General Features
 Feature Category: User Activity <br>
 1. [Interact Follow].
 The ability to ‘follow’ a course or any specific items.
 There must be a section specifically dedicated to 'things' followed. (medium)
-   * Classes: activity_assessments.xml, activity_main.xml
+   * Classes: activity_assessments.xml, activity_main.xml, AssessmentsActivity.java
    * A user can search for a course and follow it, to add this course to their main screen.
-   * unimplemented
       <br>
 2. [Interact-Noti].
 The ability to send notifications based on different types of interactions.
 A notification must be sent only after a predetermined number of interactions are set. (medium)
    * Classes: NotificationFactory.java, StudyNotification.java, StudyCourseNotification.java, StudyNumberNotification.java, StudyTimeNotification.java